Lesson – How to Navigate the Classroom

 If you have participated in our program in the past, we have a totally new eLearning environment so we will cover some of the important points to guarantee that you have an enjoyable, thoughtful, and enriching experience in our online classroom.
 If this is your first time navigating an online learning environment, we are confident that you will quickly and easily learn how to navigate our online classroom.
 While you may login and navigate our online classroom with a cell phone, we strongly discourage doing so.
 The reading, writing, and research should be done on a laptop or desktop computer.

 To login to the classroom, you will need a username and password.
 Most user names are in the following format (JohnSmith).
 Once a username has been issued, it cannot be changed.
 When you are first enrolled into the classroom, you will receive a computer generated password.
 However, you may change your password to something that is easy to remember.
 You may request a password reset at any time.
 Instructions for resetting your password will be sent to the email address that you used to enroll in the class.
 Like your password, you may change your email address at any time.
-You login to the classroom on our website: www.accessandequity.org by selecting the ‘Login’ menu and entering your username and password.
+You login on our website: www.accessandequity.org by selecting the ‘Login’ menu and entering your username and password.
 After logging in, the ‘Login’ menu will change to ‘Account.’
 The ‘Blog’ menu will provide a dropdown menu for the ‘Mychal Wynn Blog.’
 The Mychal Wynn Blog is where we post newsletters and other important information that is only accessible to students enrolled in our programs.

 Selecting Your Class